 Umbilical hernia repair

-Your health expert: Mr Christian Macutkiewicz, Consultant General and Hepato-Pancreatico-Biliary Surgeon
+- Mr Christian Macutkiewicz, Consultant General and Hepato-Pancreatico-Biliary Surgeon

 About umbilical hernia repair

-Preparation for umbilical hernia repair
+Preparation for umbilical hernia surgery

-Your surgeon will explain how to prepare for your umbilical hernia repair.
+Your surgeon will explain how to prepare for your umbilical hernia surgery.
 If you smoke, they’ll advise you to stop.
 This is because smoking may make you more likely to get a chest or wound infection, which can slow down your recovery.

 The surgery is usually done under general anaesthesia.
 This means you’ll be asleep during the operation.
 A general anaesthetic can sometimes make you sick, so your surgeon or hospital will give you clear instructions about eating and drinking before your operation.
 It’s important to follow their advice.